sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should contain the competitor's first attempt squat in kilograms `Squat1Kg` if reported.
   - The next column should contain the competitor's second attempt in kilograms `Squat2Kg` if reported.
   - The next column should contain the competitor's third attempt in kilograms `Squat3Kg` if reported.
-  - The next column should contain the competitor's best squat attempt in kilograms `BestSquatKg`.
+  - The next column should contain the competitor's best squat attempt in kilograms `Best3SquatKg`.
   - The next column should contain the competitor's first attempt in kilograms `Bench1Kg` if reported.
   - The next column should contain the competitor's second attempt in kilograms `Bench2Kg` if reported.
   - The next column should contain the competitor's third attempt in kilograms `Bench3Kg` if reported.
-  - The next column should contain the competitor's best bench press attempt in kilograms `BestBenchKg`.
+  - The next column should contain the competitor's best bench press attempt in kilograms `Best3BenchKg`.
   - The next column should contain the competitor's first attempt in kilograms `Deadlift1Kg` if reported.
   - The next column should contain the competitor's second attempt in kilograms `Deadlift2Kg` if reported.
   - The next column should contain the competitor's third attempt in kilograms `Deadlift3Kg` if reported.
-  - The next column should contain the competitor's best deadlift attempt in kilograms `BestDeadliftKg`.
+  - The next column should contain the competitor's best deadlift attempt in kilograms `Best3DeadliftKg`.
   - The next column should contain the competitor's total in kilograms `TotalKg`.
 2. Save the file as `entries.csv` in the same folder as meet.csv.